-NOTE 15 - SUBSEQUENT EVENTS
+NOTE 14 - SUBSEQUENT EVENTS

 Management has evaluated events and transactions subsequent to the balance sheet date through the date of the auditor's report (the date the financial statements were available to be issued) for potential recognition or disclosure in the financial statements.
-Except as noted below, management has not identified any items requiring recognition or disclosure.
+Except for the matter discussed in the following paragraph, management has not identified any other items requiring recognition or disclosure.